-The best part about the Automated method is that you need not be an expert tech geek to perform it.
+The best part about the automated method is that you need not be an expert or a tech geek to perform it.
 You can perform it as perfectly, even if you are from a non-technical background.
 Follow the simple guidelines and read the instructions mentioned in the blog carefully, that’s it.

-The Automated method saves your efforts and a lot of time which you would have invested.
+The automated method saves your efforts and a lot of time which you would have invested in the manual ones.
 The software is designed to provide the ease of operation and to save the user from a lot of hassles.
 For that, there are several options available in the software which allows you to perform the task efficiently and as per your requirements.